 Continuing from my last Friday post, I want to share a really quick and easy Japanese meal and today’s feature is seafood, specifically using Chilean Sea Bass.
 Before I share the recipe , I want to raise awareness on the environmental impact from illegal fishing and health affect of consuming Chilean Sea Bass.
 When you purchase Chilean Sea Bass, please make sure it’s from Marine Stewardship Council (MSC) certified market.
-For more information, please see the details from Monterey Bay Aquarium and Environmental Defense Fund.
+For more information, please read consumer guides from Monterey Bay Aquarium Seafood Watch and Environmental Defense Fund.

 One of my favorite seafood recipes growing up in Japan was miso-marinated fish.
 The sweet taste of cooked miso and mirin along with the slight bitterness from the charred area goes really well with white rice.
 I’ve previously shard Miso Black Cod on Just One Cookbook and for today’s recipe I’ve decided to use Chilean sea bass aka Patagonian toothfish.
 The meat of the sea bass is extremely fatty and tender and each bite simply melts in your mouth.
 I often drizzle lemon on buttery fish since the acidity break up the grease and adds an additional dimension to the taste.
 As I mentioned above, please make sure the market you purchase from is MSC certified to avoid further damage to our environment and endangered species.
 As a surprise guest, my husband will share some notes for today’s post: